Aeroflot Flight 3630

-Aeroflot Flight 3630 was a regularly scheduled passenger flight operated by Aeroflot from Mineralnye Vody Airport to Vilnius Airport with a stop over at Rostov-on-Don Airport.
-On 2 September 1970, the Tu-124 operating this flight crashed after a loss of control at cruise altitude, 42 minutes after take off from Rostov-on-Don Airport.
+Aeroflot Flight 3630 was a regularly scheduled passenger flight operated by Aeroflot from Mineralnye Vody, Stavropol Krai, to Vilnius, capital of Lithuania SSR with a stop over at Rostov-on-Don Airport.
+On 2 September 1970, the Tu-124 operating this flight crashed after a loss of control at cruise altitude, 42 minutes after takeoff from Rostov-on-Don Airport.
 All 32 passengers and five crew members were killed.

 The Air Accident Investigation Commission was unable to discover the root cause of the accident.

 Accident

-After a brief stopover, Flight 3630 departed Rostov-on-Don Airport at 14:55 Moscow time and at 15:14 reported passing over Donetsk at 8,400 meters.
+After a brief stopover, Flight 3630 departed Rostov-on-Don Airport at 14:55 MSK - Moscow time and at 15:14 reported passing over Donetsk at 8,400 meters.
 A short time later air traffic control (ATC) requested a rapid climb to 9,000 m to avoid traffic and at 15:16 the flight reported reaching 9,000 m.
-At 15:31 the crew contacted ATC announcing in a calm tone their ground speed was 852 km/h and that they expected to pass over Kremenchug at 15:41.
-Then at 15:37 controllers received a short message from flight 3630 consisting of "Forty Five - Zero - Twelve" with the word twelve spoken with a frantic inflection.
+At 15:31 the crew contacted ATC announcing in a calm tone their ground speed was 852 km/h and that they expected to pass over Kremenchug at 15:41 MSK.
+Then at 15:37 controllers received a short message from flight 3630 consisting of "Forty Five - Zero - Twelve", with the word "twelve" spoken with a frantic inflection.
 This was the last contact with the flight.
-The aircraft entered a steep pitch down as it rolled left, striking the ground at approximately a 70 degree angle at 950 km/h.
+The aircraft entered a steep pitch down as it rolled left, striking the ground at approximately a 70-degree angle at 950 km/h.

 Aircraft

-Construction of the Tu-124 involved, serial number 1350402 04-02, was completed at production factory 135 in Kharkiv, Ukraine, on 30 September 1961 and it was transferred to the civil air fleet.
+Construction of the Tu-124 involved, registration CCCP-45012, was completed at production factory 135 in Kharkiv, Ukraine, on 30 September 1961 and it was transferred to the civil air fleet.
 At the time of the accident, the aircraft had sustained a total of 7,504 flight hours and 6,996 cycles.